 Today I wanted to tackle a pregnancy topic that’s been bopping around in my head the last 3 or 4 weeks.
 Being pregnant is hands down the most oxymoronic thing I’ve done.
 I’ve never experienced anything equally as exciting and stress-inducing.
 It’s like the hardest best thing you’ll ever do.
 On top of that, there are a lot of expectations around the entire process.
 It can feel overwhelming trying to live up to these.
 And, if you’re not experiencing things the way you think you should, it can make you feel utterly inadequate.

-I wanted to break down some of these expectations.
+Your journey will be different than everyone else's so just listen to your own intuition because it'll never let you down.
+Share on XI wanted to break down some of these expectations.
 These are things I’ve personally experienced or I’ve discussed with friends who have recently gone through pregnancy.
 The real moral of this post is “girl, you got this.”
 You don’t need to experience everything the same way others do.
 Your journey will be different than everyone else’s so just listen to your own intuition because it’ll never let you down.

 It’s OK to feel disconnected from your baby

 There is a lot of build-up around pregnancy.
 You’re growing a life in you, after all!
 Certainly, pregnancy is one of the true miracles of life.
 With all the little itty bitty things that need to go just right to bring life into this world, it’s honestly a wonder there are so many people on this planet.
-It’s a true blessing.ย Then, of course, there’s the whole entrance into motherhood thing.
+It’s a true blessing.
+Then, of course, there’s the whole entrance into motherhood thing.
 People will tell you it’s the “best thing that ever happens to you,” and that “you’ll never know love until you have a child.”

 With all this hubbub, you might feel like there’s something wrong with you if you don’t instantaneously feel an undying love for the little babe growing inside you.
 But let me assure you it’s totally natural not to feel it.
 It’s hard to love someone you’ve never met or held in your arms.
 Some days, it’ll even be hard to rationalize that there’s ACTUALLY a little human growing inside you, let alone feel utterly in love with it!